Deploy container instances into an Azure virtual network

 This article shows how to use the az container create command in the Azure CLI to deploy container groups to either a new virtual network or an existing virtual network.

-Container group deployment to a virtual network is generally available for Linux containers, in most regions where Azure Container Instances is available.
-For details, see Regions and resource availability.
+Container group deployment to a virtual network is generally available for Linux and Windows containers, in most regions where Azure Container Instances is available.
+For details, see available-regions.

 Network profiles have been retired as of the